The article covers:

 The dark side of telework and how to brighten it up

-A virtual phone system, such as MightyCall is intended to seal this communication gap.
+How to counter this: A virtual phone system, such as MightyCall, is intended to seal this communication gap.
 A team manager can set multiple extensions for a virtual phone number and assign them to individual users or groups.
 Thus, anyone within the company can quickly reach a specific team member.
 The BYOD-compatible call-processing system will route calls to any desired device (landline, mobile, IP-telephony) or ring all of them simultaneously to minimize the number of missed calls.

 Another useful feature is conference calling, indispensable when an issue requires collective discussion.
 It’s also a comfortable way to hold meetings, dispense information/instructions to multiple employees and keep everyone posted.

-To counter this problem, MightyCall has designed its virtual phone system to be extremely easy to use.
+How to counter this: MightyCall has designed its virtual phone system to be extremely easy to use.
 Once the system is fully configured (it doesn’t take long), a user can receive calls via a device he usually uses.
 Making calls and sending SMS from a virtual phone number has never been easier: either a web interface or a mobile application (iOS and Android compatible) can be used.
-What’s more, the system lets subscribers view and answer messages from connected social media profiles, email services and website widgets ― no need to flip through various applications, all interaction channels are accessible from one place.
+What’s more, the system lets subscribers view and answer messages from connected social media profiles, email services and website widgets; there’s no need to flip through various applications, as all interaction channels are accessible from one place.

-True enough, for some people it really entails a productivity boost, but others find themselves lagging behind a schedule.
-And when a project deadline darkens their horizon, work-life balance crumbles: working for 15 hours a day with short breaks for meals and sleep doesn’t contribute neither to employee’s health nor to the quality of the work he does.
+True enough, for some people it really entails a productivity boost, but others find themselves lagging behind schedule.
+And when a project deadline darkens their horizon, work-life balance crumbles: working for 15 hours a day with short breaks for meals and sleep doesn’t contribute either to an employee’s health nor to the quality of the work he does.

 Telecommuting: to be or not to be

-- Ultimate connectivity.
 Intelligent forwarding with bring-your-own-device compatibility makes it possible to manage your business calls from anywhere.
-It’s hard to miss a call when all your devices are ringing at the same time.
+It’s hard to miss a call when all of your devices are ringing at the same time.